The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Spectroscopic Data

-Stage II of our survey includes redshifts taken with the fiber-based MMT/Hectospec between May 2017 and October 2019.
-MMT/Hectospec deploys 300 fibers over a one-degree diameter field \citep{2005PASP..117.1411F}.
-We used Hectospec with the 270 l/mm grating resulting in wavelength coverage of 3650--9200\,\AA{} and 1.2\,\AA{} per pixel.
-We use the same low spectral resolution set-ups and data reduction pipelines detailed in \paperone{}.
+Stage II of our survey includes redshifts taken with the fiber-based MMT/Hectospec between 2017 May and 2019 October.
+The MMT/Hectospec deploys 300 fibers over a 1$^\circ$ diameter field \citep{2005PASP..117.1411F}.
+We used Hectospec with the 270 lines\,mm$^{-1}$ grating, resulting in wavelength coverage of 3650--9200\,\AA{} and spectral resolution of 1.2\,\AA{}\,pixel$^{-1}$ ($R\sim1000$).
+As in \paperone{}, the data were reduced using the HSRED pipeline \citep{10.1086/589642}, which finds candidate redshifts by fitting spectral templates as a function of lag using the `zfind' algorithm from the SDSS spectroscopic pipeline \citep[see][]{2012AJ....144..144B}.
+The spectra were then visually inspected to verify the correct template fit and assign a quality code using an interactive tool, qplot.\footnote{\https{github.com/bjweiner/qplot}} Typical redshift errors are 25\,\kms.